Fufufafa

 Gibran Rakabuming Raka, who is alleged to be the owner of the account.

 fufufafa is a controversial Kaskus account allegedly owned by the incumbent Vice President of Indonesia Gibran Rakabuming Raka.
 The account was initially exposed in X (formerly Twitter) on 31 August 2024 for insulting Prabowo Subianto (the incumbent President) and his son Didit Hediprasetyo.
 The account was known to be active from 2013 to 2019.
-Further investigation found that the account — who was a supporter of Joko Widodo's presidency — also insulted former president Susilo Bambang Yudhoyono, Prabowo's ex-wife Titiek Suharto, as well as former Governor of Jakarta Anies Baswedan (a candidate in the 2024 Presidential Race). fufufafa also made inappropriate and sexually suggestive remarks towards a number of celebrities, namely Syahrini, Cinta Laura, Nadia Mulya, Bella Shofie, Pevita Pearce, Duo Serigala, Haruka Nakagawa, Nurul Arifin, Wanda Hamidah, Kartika Putri, and Rachel Maryam.
-The fufufafa account was also found to make racist and offensive comments against various groups, including the indigenous people of New Guinea.
+Further investigation found that the account — which voiced support of Joko Widodo's presidency — also insulted former president Susilo Bambang Yudhoyono, Prabowo's ex-wife Titiek Suharto, as well as former Governor of Jakarta Anies Baswedan (a candidate in the 2024 Presidential Race). fufufafa also made inappropriate and sexually suggestive remarks towards a number of celebrities, namely Syahrini, Cinta Laura, Nadia Mulya, Bella Shofie, Pevita Pearce, Duo Serigala, Haruka Nakagawa, Nurul Arifin, Wanda Hamidah, Kartika Putri, and Rachel Maryam.
+The fufufafa account was also found to have made racist and offensive comments against various groups, including the indigenous people of New Guinea.
 As of date, there is no certainty or confirmation given by the government on the identity of the account's owner.